amaurybsouza/portfolio/README.md

 - I keep a newsletter filled with awesome DevOps stuff at [Substack](https://amauryborgessouza.substack.com/).
 Subscribe to learn more!
 - If you enjoy read tech contents make sure you have checked my [Medium](https://amaurybsouza.medium.com/) portal articles and posts.
 - Backing to the community, I'm (organizer/member) of tech related events “AWS User Groups”, "DODs".
-- I have several of my personal projects on GitHub, approaching different tools and automations!

 ## Latest Medium Posts
 I have made it my mission to share my entire DevOps learning journey across the [Medium](https://amaurybsouza.medium.com/).
 I have so much to learn and share.